icai-imat-deep-learning/deep-learning/labs/l2/solution/README.md

 ### parameters_to_double function (0.5 points)

 This function is contained in the src.utils module.
 This function changes the dtype of the parameters of a model, from float to double.
 It will be needed for the test of the conv layer, since otherwise the output of this layer will not be equal to the default implementation of pytorch due to underflow errors.
+You cannot use `model.double()`, you must iterate over the parameters.

 ### Conv2dFunction class (2.5 points)